Comets and Rock Art

 Comets in Negev Desert Rock Art

 To an earthbound observer, a comet appears as a large star surrounded by bright transparent cloud with a tail that travels through the sky.
 Comets infrequent appearances in a relatively “known” sky captivated people and their interpretation have been found on rock art, coins, and art.
 Different cultures describe it as a sparkling star, broom star, long sword, spear, a human head with hair, burning torch and even a horse’s mane being blown by air.

 Comets are icy bodies, made from frozen gases and dust that reminds of dirty snowball.
 Their eccentric orbit, not circular around the Sun, made them infrequent visitors to earth and from the earliest days until the 16th century, most people thought that they were harbingers of doom, bad omens, catastrophes, and deaths.

 The Greeks originated the word kometes, which translates to “long-haired star” because of their glowing long tails; they often have two types of luminous tails.
-A straight one is made of ionized gas (typically bluish) and a curved tail (white to yellowish in color) is made up of tiny particles of dust, pushed away by radiation pressure.
-The comet tail doesn’t indicate its movement direction – it always pointing away from the Sun and sometimes it appears to defy gravity.
+A straight one is made of ionized gas (typically bluish) and a curved tail (white to yellowish) is made up of tiny particles of dust, pushed away by radiation pressure.
+The comet tail doesn’t indicate its movement direction – it always pointing away from the Sun and sometimes its travel appears to defy gravity.
 It is important to notice that the comet movement, as seen from earth, can be either toward the tail or its nucleus.